-The latest Mazda2 deserves a closer look if you want to buy a new small car, and not just because it's stylish from the outside and inside.
+The latest Mazda2 deserves your consideration if you want to buy a new small car, and not just because it's stylish from both the outside and inside.

 Boasting an efficient line-up of petrol and diesel engines and a decent amount of standard kit, the Mazda2 feels impressively suited for long-distance trips.
 The refinement is top notch and ride comfort is also impressive.